Passport to English Logo

 - No, they haven't.

-The present perfect is a verb form to describe something that happened at a non-specific time (you don't say what time) in the past or that started in the past and continues into the present.
+The present perfect is a verb tense used to describe something that happened at an unspecified time in the past or that started in the past and continues into the present.

-We form the present perfect with have or has and a participle.
+The present perfect is formed with have or has and a past participle.

 Negative

-The word have in the present perfect is an auxiliar verb.* Like with other auxiliary verbs, we can add "not" to the auxiliary verb to form the negative and we can put the auxiliary verb at the beginning to form a question.
+The word have when used with the present perfect is an auxiliary verb.* As with other auxiliary verbs, we can add "not" to the auxiliary verb to form the negative and place the auxiliary verb at the beginning of the sentence to form a question.

 Question

-To form a question, we use have or has, the subject, and then the partciple.
+To form a question, use have or has, the subject, and the past participle.

-We can also form a contraction of have or has when we use the present perfect (but not when have or has is used for possession, as in "I have a car.")
-In the present perfect have is contracted to 've and has is contracted to 's.
+A contraction of have or has can also be formed when used with the present perfect tense (but not when have or has means "to possess").
+In the present perfect, have contracts to 've and has contracts to 's.

 The Participle

-However, there are many irregular participles.
-Sometimes the participle is the same as the past tense form and sometimes it is different.
+The past participle is generally formed by adding -ed to the verb (the same as the past tense).
+However, there are many irregular past participles.
+Sometimes the irregular form is the same as the irregular past tense form of the verb, and sometimes it is different.

 Examples of Irregular Participles